Scottish Grand National Festival Betting Offers 2024

 KEY: m – Miles, f – furlong(s), y – yards

 As the name suggests, this race is a handicap and it’s open to horses aged four and up.
-The winner in 2018 took home the same amount as the victorious horse in the Novice’s Hurdle, whilst the overall pot was £16,800.
-Also similar to the Novice’s Hurdle is the fact that there were nine hurdles that needed to be negotiated over the two miles.
+The winner in 2022 took home the same amount as the victorious horse in the Novice’s Handicap Hurdle, whilst the overall pot was just under £18,000.
+There are nine hurdles that needed to be negotiated over the two miles.

 Novice’s Handicap Hurdle

-This race also offered a prize of £10,007 and was open to four-year-olds and over, with the major difference when compared to the other two being that it is for novices.
-There are also twelve hurdles to be jumped over the three miles and seventy yards that it lasted for.
+This race offered a prize of £15,700 and was open to four-year-olds and over, with the major difference when compared to the other two being that it is for novices.
+There are twelve hurdles to be jumped over the three miles and seventy yards that it lasted for.

-This class one listed race is the highest grade of the day, run over two miles, four furlongs and one hundred and ten yards, the Handicap Chase is for horses aged five and over.
-There are seven fences that need to be negotiated by horses hoping to take home the prize, which was £28,475 in 2018.
+This used to be class one listed race before ratings changes in 2023 turned it into a class 2 handicap.
+It is, however, still the biggest race of the day, run over two miles, four furlongs and one hundred and ten yards, the Handicap Chase is for horses aged five and over.
+There are seventeen fences that need to be negotiated by horses hoping to take home the prize, which was £49,200 in 2023.

 Mares’ Handicap Hurdle